How to migrate Google Workspace backup data to a new storage location.

 Storage type: Select Azure Blob storage from the dropdown list.

-For more information about the Azure Blob storage, the storage account, and the container, please visit Introduction to Azure Blob storage.
+For more information about Azure Blob storage, storage account, and container, please visit Introduction to Azure Blob storage .

-For more information about Azure Blob Storage Access tiers, see this.
-You can find the pricing details for the different Azure Storage Cloud access tiers classes from here.
+For more information about Azure Blob Storage Access tiers, see this doc .
+You can find the pricing details for the different Azure Storage Cloud access tiers classes from here .

 • Create a storage account